 Stafford Loans (subsidized) are available to students with verified need enrolled in a degree-seeking program.
 Loan funds are disbursed in two payments.
 A student with demonstrated need who is enrolled on at least a half-time basis is eligible for the following Stafford Loan amounts: $3,500 in the first academic year of an undergraduate program; $4,500 in the second year; and $5,500 per academic year thereafter until successful completion of an undergraduate degree.
 The lifetime maximum Stafford Loan amount is $23,000 for undergraduates; graduate students demonstrating financial need may borrow up to a maximum amount of $138,000, including loans received at the undergraduate level.
-Unsubsidized Stafford Loans, may require interest payments while the student is in college, are available in the same amounts for students who do not qualify for the Stafford loan (determined by the FAFSA).
-Graduate students are eligible for $20,500 in unsubsidized stafford funds per year.
-Undergraduate students are eligible for $2000 in unsubsidized stafford funds per year.
+Unsubsidized Stafford Loans, which may require interest payments while the student is in college, are available in the same amounts for students who do not qualify for the Stafford loan (determined by the FAFSA).
+Graduate students are eligible for $20,500 in unsubsidized Stafford funds per year.
+Undergraduate students are eligible for $2000 in unsubsidized Stafford funds per year.

 A variety of parent and other alternative loans are available.
 Contact the Financial Aid Office for specific recommendations.